- Memory-intensive background tasks

 Next steps

-- Deployment pricing: View the pricing associated with deployments.
+- Publishing costs: View the costs associated with publishing.

 - Pricing: View the pricing and allowances for each plan type.